KCWI-TV: As a CW affiliate

 On October 24, 2014, Pappas reached a deal to sell KCWI-TV to Nexstar Broadcasting Group for $3.5 million.
 The deal separated the station from KDMI, but created a new duopoly with ABC affiliate WOI-DT (channel 5), by coincidence also licensed to Ames.
 Shortly after the sale was announced, Harry and Stella Pappas sued to block the deal, arguing that the price undervalued KCWI.
 The deal was approved by the FCC on December 19, 2014, but the completion of the deal was placed on hold due to the lawsuit.
 The sale was formally completed on March 14, 2016, with Nexstar announcing shortly after that KCWI would leave its downtown Des Moines studios and consolidate operations with WOI at that station's West Des Moines facilities as of April 1.

 Nexstar purchased Tribune Media, then the owner of WHO-DT, for $6.4 billion in cash and debt on December 3, 2018.
 Prohibited from owning all three stations, Nexstar opted to retain WHO and sold KCWI and WOI to Tegna Inc. as part of an 11-station, $740-million divestiture package.

-Former KCWI, used from 2016 to 2024.
+Former KCWI logo, used from 2016 to 2024.

+Nexstar acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+The deal included approval via the FCC's Media Bureau for Nexstar to own three station licenses in markets such as Des Moines.
+The year before, a federal appeals court had struck down a rule barring ownership of two top-four station licenses.
+A temporary restraining order issued by the U.S. District Court for the Eastern District of California on March 28, 2026, later escalated to a preliminary injunction on April 17, has prevented Nexstar from integrating the stations.